 I have not been out to work for over a month and that is not good for my mental health.
 I have missed some extraordinary skies too, which compounds my misery.
 I mean, it could have rained for three of those five weeks at least.
 But, hey, you can't screw with nature, or your own body for that matter.

 But as I've learned in life after so many misadventures, this is but a TODAY problem, not a TOMORROW problem.
-Today is today while Tomorrow will be tomorrow, so I'll deal with just today.
-And anyway, looking up at such painterly skies, I'm always reminded that there will be are many more tomorrows to come, so just chill, says my guardian angel whom I call Grace and who has the voice of Wilma Flintstone.
-Like waves on the Pacific, these evening skies will keep coming for years and years.
+Today is today while Tomorrow will be tomorrow, so I'll deal with just today, today.
+And anyway, looking up at such painterly skies, I'm always reminded that there will always be many more tomorrows to come, so just chill, so says my guardian angel whom I call Grace, and has the voice of Wilma Flintstone.
+Like waves on the Pacific, these evening skies will always keep coming for years and years.
 "Where's the problem?", she asks?

 I have done so little recent work but this one is from a month ago almost exactly.
 Honestly, it feels so long ago that I hardly recognise it.
 I think I didn't show it beforehand because I wasn't that crazy about it, but here it is anyway.